 3. He doesn’t play games or leave you hanging

 As we get older and mature, we tend to lose our patience when it comes to nonsense, guesswork and head games.
-If he doesn’t seem to follow through on things he says (for example, says he wants to see you but bails last minute) that’s a game you’ll never want to engage in.
+If he doesn’t seem to follow through on things he says (for example, says he wants to see you but bails last minute or changes the plan) that’s a game you’ll never want to engage in.
 And, if you routinely notice that he’s online on Facebook or Whatsapp, yet has forgotten to text you back for hours on end, that’s flaky and inconsiderate.
 Relationships require common courtesy (which comes naturally to a decent guy) and consideration of the other person.
 Someone who is ready to commit is already committed to the idea of being in the relationship.
 They will be considerate of your feelings and they’ll also want to call or text you often – they won’t leave you hanging.
+He won’t play games with your heart, he’ll instead call you and give every fight a real shot at being resolved.

 4. He always wants to see you and initiates contact